arrowarchive/Old-Arrowarchive/docs/aboutmore.md

 ## Anything else you would recommend?
 I am an animation buff, but I love science fiction, fantasies, and murder mysteries.
 If you are a reader, here are some stories I recommend:
 * "And Then There Were None" By Agatha Christie
-* "The Adoration of Jenna Fox" by Mary E. Pearson
+* "The Adoration of Jenna Fox" By Mary E. Pearson
-* "The Hitchhiker's Guide to the Galaxy" by Douglas Adams
+* "The Hitchhiker's Guide to the Galaxy" By Douglas Adams
-* "The Hunger Games" trilogy (and its prequel, "Of Songbirds and Snakes") By Suzanne Collins.
+* "The Hunger Games" trilogy (and its prequel, "Of Songbirds and Snakes") By Suzanne Collins

-Do you have any more questions, visit my [FAQ!](faq.md)
+Do you have any more questions? visit my [FAQ!](FAQ.md)